AFK - Away From Keyboard, usually means people are going to be taking a break or taking care of a real life matter.

 Oils - Flaming Oil or Oil Catapult PvP equipment to defend a fortification in Cyrodiil.

-Overpen - Under the optimal amount of Physical or Spell Penetration on a target dummy or hostile NPC.
+Overpen - Over the optimal amount of Physical or Spell Penetration on a target dummy or hostile NPC.

 Off Hand - Your secondary weapon slot.